-Following the completion of the tests, each vehicle is photographed using a 35 mm camera with color slide film to document any resulting damage.
+Following the completion of the tests, each vehicle is photographed with a digital still camera to document any resulting damage.
 Camera angles include views of the entire vehicle from the front, rear, and all four corners.
 Additional close-up photographs are taken of readily visible damage.
-Front-into-angle-barrier and rear-into-pole tests are recorded with one overhead and two floor-mounted Model 51 Locam II cameras using high-speed color motion picture film (100 frames per second) and a floor-mounted real-time Sony Betacam video camera (30 frames per second).
+Front-into-angle-barrier and rear-into-pole tests are recorded with one overhead and one floor-mounted Model 51 Locam II camera using high-speed color motion picture film (100 frames per second) and a floor-mounted real-time Sony Betacam video camera (30 frames per second).
 Rear-into-flat-barrier tests are recorded with one overhead Model 51 Locam II camera using high-speed film only if significant and readily visible damage such as glass breakage is anticipated.